-U.S. private sector adds 235,000 jobs in October
+U.S. companies add most workers in seven months as storm effect fades

+U.S. companies added the most workers in seven months in October as hiring rebounded from an 11-month low set in September stemming from Hurricanes Harvey and Irma, a report by a payrolls processor showed on Wednesday.

-U.S. private employers hired 235,000 workers in October, the most since March and exceeding a median forecast of 200,000 among economists polled by Reuters, the ADP National Employment Report showed on Wednesday.
+The ADP National Employment Report said private employers hired 235,000 workers last month, exceeding a median forecast of 200,000 among economists polled by Reuters.

-Domestic private payrolls were revised down to an increase of 110,000 from the previously reported 135,000.
-The report is jointly developed with Moody's Analytics.
+Domestic private payrolls in September were revised down to an increase of 110,000 from the previous 135,000.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.